pinheiroGroup/Kinbiont.jl/README.md

 - `do_plot=true`: Whether to generate and save plots.
 - `path_to_plot="NA"`: The path to save the plots, used only if `do_plot=true`.
 - `pt_avg=7`: The number of points to do rolling average smoothing.
-- `pt_smoothing_derivative=7`: The number of points of the window to evaluate specific growth rate.
+- `pt_smoothing_derivative=7`:  Number of points for evaluation of specific growth rate.
+If <2 it uses interpolation algorithm otherwise a sliding window approach.
 - `pt_min_size_of_win=7`: The minimum size of the exponential windows in the number of smoothed points.
 - `type_of_win="maximum"`: How the exponential phase window is selected ("maximum" or "global_thr").
 - `threshold_of_exp=0.9`: The threshold of the growth rate in quantile to define the exponential windows.